nftaudio/NFT-Validator-Website/content/_index.md

 ---
-header_brand: "Builders Of The Future, Inc."
-header_tagline_paragraph: "Yes, we are glad you made it here.
-In fact, the only emotion stronger than our gladness is our desire to tell you more about what we are building.
-Bright times lie ahead.
-Let's get into it!"
+header_brand: "Non-Fungible Token (NFT) Ownership Validator"
+header_tagline_paragraph: "Quickly and Securely prove ownership of any NFT!"
 header_button_cta:
   url: "#contact-form"
   title: "Get in touch"
 header_button_more:
   url: "#the-future---today"
   title: "Why this is awesome?"
-teaser_image: "images/teaser.jpg" # https://www.pexels.com/search/product%20testing/
 ---

 # The Future - Today!

-Some introductory text to get you excited about what we are doing.
+Unlocking limitless opportunities for creators to connect with their tribes.
 For example, I could tell you what our [prototype](#prototype) can do and then link you to our [contact form](#contact-form) so you can get in touch to ask for a **one-on-one** (or more :-)) showcase session.

 ---